MGfoundation/mgcpp/README.md

 ```

-The above code invokes the highly optimized cuBLAS library's gemm function.
+The above code invokes the highly optimized cuBLAS library's gemm function. <br />
-All operation are lazely computed using expression templates.
+All operation are lazely computed using expression templates. <br />
-GPU computation kernels are also called the least possible.
+GPU computation kernels are also called the least possible. <br />

 ## Build<a id="sec-1-4" name="sec-1-4"></a>